leeahoward/object-to-html/README.md

 * Click on the expand/collapse button in the `Type` column to hide or display this data
 * By default:
     * Expandable object properties will be displayed in a collapsed state
-    * Object properties of type `Function` will be suppressed from the display
+    * Object properties of types `Function` and `GeneratorFunction` will be suppressed from the display

 ### But Why?